dwrobel/flatcam/README.md

 =================================================

+25.03.2019

+- in the TCL completer if the word is already complete don't add it again but add a space

 22.03.2019

 - fixed an error that created a situation that when saving a project with some of the CNCJob objects disabled, on project reload the CNCJob objects are no longer loaded